suducat/sudulist/README.md

              Optimized the Storage cache system: Memory caching, batch saving, and debounce writing.
              Strengthened DOM element caching: Common nodes and task elements were cached, and repeated rendering was avoided through state checks.
              Standardized timer management: Centralized control + page hiding pause + automatic cleaning, saving CPU resources and preventing memory leaks.

+11.19 v1.0.6 There were many incorrect translation keys in the task details and task conflict interface.
+For the time being, we have temporarily forced the switching to Chinese on these two pages.
+           The function of automatically ignoring conflicts has been added in the settings.
+           The bug that caused jittering when adjusting the time quickly has been fixed.